Jill Stuart

 Jill Stuart (born 1965) is an American businesswoman and fashion designer based in New York City, where she has been operating since 1988.
-She established her eponymous label in 1993.
-She also has a significant international client base, particularly in Japan.
+She established her eponymous label in 1993, which is also popular in Asia.

 Early life

 Stuart was born in New York City in 1965.
 Her parents George and Lynn Stuart worked in Manhattan's Garment District and created the label Mister Pants, which was an early creator of women's tailored trousers and trouser suits in men's fabrics.
 Lynn Stuart also had her own higher end label, and became known for creating outfits for actresses including Lucille Ball, Natalie Wood, and Sheila MacRae.

 Stuart attended Manhattan's Dalton School and later Rhode Island School of Design.

 Career

 Stuart's career began early, having sold her first collection of fashion sets to Bloomingdale's by the age of 15 – suede hobo bags and silver and leather chokers.
 In 1988, her fashion entrepreneurship career took off as she established her first store, a fashion boutique located on the Upper East Side focusing on accessories such as belts and handbags.
 By 1990, her stoles, bags and fur accessories could be found in stores such as Neiman Marcus and Bergdorf Goodman.
-Her eponymous label was launched in 1993 and included Skinclothes – a range of leather garments, such as slip dresses, kilts, jeans and jackets.